 Hong Kong is an autonomous region on the southern coast of China geographically enclosed by the Pearl River Delta and South China Sea.
-It is comprised of of four major areas, namely Hong Kong Island, Kowloon Peninsula, New Territories and the Outlying Islands.
+It comprises four major areas, namely Hong Kong Island, Kowloon Peninsula, New Territories and the Outlying Islands.
 As of 2018, Hong Kong boasts a population of 7.4 million, 92% of which are Han Chinese.

 Hong Kong’s climate is subtropical, with temperatures dropping below 10 degrees Celsius in winter and exceeding 31 degrees Celsius in summer.
 Besides the dryness of Winter, Hong Kong is notoriously humid and warm throughout the year.
 One can especially feel the presence of the sun during the Summers.

-Everyone knows Hong Kong is a well known food paradise.Its fusion of Western and Eastern flavors can be attributed to its status as a British colony until 1997, Hong Kong has been westernized and developed a unique culinary culture.
-Hong Kong’s cuisine has an amazing fusion of western and eastern flavors as well as an exotic variety of gastronomic creativity with local characteristics and excellent street food around Hong Kong.
-Walking through the city, you will easily find a large number of restaurants offering from traditional Chinese food to Western food, such as congee, dim sum, dumplings, pizza, pasta, kebab, sandwich, soups, Mexican dishes and many more.
-There isn’t any cuisine one can’t find in this wonderful city, and if you look for the right places, , not to mention that the food prices are very affordable!
+Hong Kong is a well known food paradise.Its fusion of Western and Eastern flavors can be attributed to its status as a British colony until 1997.
+Hong Kong’s cuisine has an amazing mix of western and eastern flavors as well as an exotic variety of gastronomic creativity with local characteristics, evident in its excellent street food around Hong Kong.
+Walking through the city, you will easily find a large number of restaurants offering a variety of cuisines, from traditional Chinese food to Western food, such as congee, dim sum, dumplings, pizza, pasta, kebab, sandwich, soups, Mexican dishes and many more.
+There isn’t any cuisine one can’t find in this wonderful city, and if you look for the right places, , not to mention, that the food prices are very affordable!

 For more: http://www.theguardian.com/travel/2013/jan/21/top-10-hong-kong-speciality-restaurants

-Unlike other major fast-paced cities, Hong Kong’s public transport is cheap, clean, safe and reliable – among the best in the world.
+Unlike other major fast-paced cities, Hong Kong’s public transport is cheap, clean, safe and reliable – some would say the best in the world.
 The public transport system includes buses, mini-buses, trams, the Mass Transit Railway (MTR) system, the cross-harbour Star Ferry and ferries to the outlying islands.

-Most public transport requires exact change, so an Octopus card makes life much easier.
+Most public transport requires exact change, so an Octopus card will become your best friend.
 This stored-value card is available at the customer service centres of MTR stations for a $50 deposit.
-It is usable in MTR, Light Rail, Trams, Peak Trams, Star Ferry, Buses, some minibuses, convenience stores such as 7-11, Circle K, supermarkets, fast food outlets, or public telephone booths.Taxis are cheap and plentiful in Hong Kong.
-Most taxi drivers have adequate English and they know the vast majority of destinations, it acts as a speedy way to get around the island.
+It is usable in MTR, Light Rail, Trams, Peak Trams, Star Ferry, Buses, some minibuses, convenience stores, supermarkets, fast food outlets, or public telephone booths.Thankfully, taxis are cheap and plentiful in Hong Kong, with most taxi drivers having adequate English textbook knowledge on the vast majority of destinations, it acts as a speedy way to get around the island.

 You can expect that the experience of purchasing a car in Hong Kong is much the same as anywhere in the world.
 However it is the regular utilisation and maintenance of the vehicle that will cause you to endure expenses that wear out your wallet as gas prices are high and apartments do not always come with a parking space.
 Moreover, to drive in Hong Kong you need to obtain a Hong Kong driving licence.
 It is illegal to drive with a foreign licence.
 If you intend to drive, please remember to bring your current driving licence with you.
-This will enable you to obtain a Hong Kong driving licence.
+This will enable you to obtain a valid Hong Kong driving licence.

-In many international surveys, the cost of living in Hong Kong is consistently among the highest in the world.
-Although transport remains inexpensive, Hong Kong apartments are pricy for their size due to the shortage of land.
+You may know from many international surveys, the cost of living in Hong Kong is consistently among the highest in the world.
+Living up to its name Hong Kong apartments are extremely pricy for their size due to the shortage of land.
 Nonetheless, many get their money’s worth through the convenience of their homes as most apartments are in close proximity to the centre of town or one’s workplace.
 Outlying islands and Sai Kung area provide more spacious homes that may even come with gardens and patios, however this comes at a premium of heightened transport costs and commute time.
 Regardless of where you end up, Hong Kong houses promise you views filled with contemporary skyscrapers or sparkling oceans and forest green mountain ranges.

 Activities in Hong Kong